atsikiridis/atsikiridis.github.io/_news/announcement_1.md

 related_posts: false
 ---

 Our paper with Riccardo Colini-Baldeschi, Sophie Klumper and Guido Schäfer <a href="https://arxiv.org/abs/2403.03725">To Trust or Not to Trust: Assignment Mechanisms with Predictions in the Private Graph Model</a> has been accepted to <a href="https://ec24.sigecom.org/">EC 2024</a>!
-By the way, if you are attending the virtual <a href="http://marketplaceinnovation.net"> Marketplace Innovation Workshop</a> next week, you can attend Riccardo's talk on Monday or take a look at our <a href="/assets/pdf/miw24.pdf">poster</a>!
+By the way, if you are attending the <a href="http://marketplaceinnovation.net"> Marketplace Innovation Workshop</a> next week, you can attend Riccardo's short talk about it on Monday.
+Also, you may visit our <a href="/assets/pdf/miw24.pdf">poster</a>!